ComScore

 G.Tucker

-It’s been six years since we’ve lost The Purple One.
-While Prince is obviously renowned for his legendary music career, he is equally recognized and respected for his iconic sense of style.
-Prince donned many impactful outfits through the course of his thirty-plus years in the entertainment industry, instantly setting himself apart from the rest from his arrival on the scene in 1978.
+It’s now been seven years since we’ve lost the revolutionary Purple One.
+While Prince is obviously renowned for his legendary music career becoming an icon in the 1980s along with Michael Jackson, Whitney Houston, and Madonna to name a few, he is equally recognized and respected for his iconic sense of style.
+Mr. Purple Rain donned many impactful outfits through the course of his thirty-plus years in the entertainment industry, instantly setting himself apart from the rest from his arrival on the scene in 1978.
+Today we're going to be taking a look at his best fashion moments and the respective eras that went along with them.

-In addition to his fashion sense, Prince also rocked many different hairstyles to accompany his fashion eras.
-From long flowing waves to short pixie cuts with highlights, Prince never disappointed, always looking impeccable, and nearly all of his pieces were custom made solely for him, meaning that you won’t ever be able to find a duplicate.
+In addition to that groundbreaking fashion sense, Prince also rocked many different hairstyles to accompany those individual eras.
+From long flowing waves to short pixie cuts with highlights, Purple P never disappointed and always looked impeccable.
+And as for his style, nearly all of his pieces were custom made solely for him, meaning that you won’t ever be able to find a duplicate because there was only one ever made.
 That said, here are our top Prince fashion moments.

 7e24dd 20181012 prince controversy album cover